kevonc/kevonc.github.io/_posts/2020-11-29-seo-tips-articles-for-founders.md

 For writer, I recommend setting a standard of let's say 1,500 words per articles for a fixed price and be okay with less words.
 This is because you want to emphasize quality over length.
 Trust your writer.
 For designer, hourly rate makes sense.

-If you need someone, happy to connect to the ones I enjoy working with (<a href="https://blog.toasty.ai" target="_blank">reference</a>).
+If you need someone, happy to connect to the ones I enjoy working with.
 Just say hi on Twitter/email.

 Then it comes the system I built on Trello board (after working smoothly with them):
 - I studied our own niche and relevant keywords and shared with the freelance writer.